 A relatively large number of people in Jumping Branch telecommute to their jobs.
 Overall, about 9.84% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-As is often the case in a small town, Jumping Branch doesn't have a public transportation system that people use for their commute.
+Jumping Branch is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Jumping Branch in 2022 was $26,288, which is middle income relative to West Virginia, and lower middle income relative to the rest of the US.
 This equates to an annual income of $105,152 for a family of four.
 However, Jumping Branch contains both very wealthy and poor people as well.